 We have a long history of putting food in containers to protect it before we consume it.
 A key feature has been the extension of quality and shelf life, which facilitated the movement of goods across greater distances and reduced consumer visits to shops.
 Packaging has also played an active role for over a century in product differentiation and for small items, theft prevention.
 Historically, technological innovation has often been associated with the military, both naval and land operations.
 Post WWII saw significant packaging shifts away from paper, cardboard, glass and metals to different kinds of plastic.
-About 40% of all plastics produced since the 50s are used for packaging and of this, 41% is primary food packaging, so total food system plastic use would be even higher (see below, and Yates et al., 2019).
+About 40% of all plastics produced since the 50s are used for packaging and of this, 41% is primary food packaging, so total food system plastic use (including secondary and tertiary packaging) would be even higher (see below, and Yates et al., 2019).
 Since then, certain packaging has probably facilitated the consumption of convenience and unhealthy foods and beverages, eg. PET plastic and soda pop, takeout containers and junk food (see Risch, 2009; Relton et al., 2012).

 The other very significant historical influence on this realm is the settler extractive economy (including forestry, aluminum, steel, and petrochemicals).
 Roughly half of all packaging sales are for food packaging (Marsh and Bugusu, 2007), so the food system is a major component of the packaging-related extractive economy.
 Legal impediments to extraction have always been minimized and that now haunts waste management policy and practice.
 Although largely beyond the scope of this site, since food and food packaging are such significant parts of the overall waste stream, changing food packaging is intertwined with efforts to reduce extraction.